New Access Road

 Phase 2 involves (near) simultaneous work on the A281 to punch through onto the new approach arms and allow traffic to leave the existing A281.

-Phase 3 then remediates the now unused road and completes the footways, landscaping and farm access extensions.
+Phase 3 then remediates the now unused road and completes the footways, landscaping access extensions.
 The works will be co-ordinated with Surrey County Council to manage the impact to traffic flows on the A281.

 The construction process will take between four to six months to complete, but it is anticipated that disruption to the A281 will be limited to a few weeks, due to the off-line construction phase.